Samsung Galaxy A71

-The Samsung Galaxy A71 is an Android smartphone designed, developed, marketed, and manufactured by Samsung Electronics as part of its sixth-generation Galaxy A series.

-The A71 line consists of SM-A715F/DS, SM-A715F/DSN and SM-A715F/DSM.
-Key upgrades over the previous model, the Samsung Galaxy A70, include the Android 10 operating system, the Qualcomm Snapdragon 730 chipset, and the camera system.
-It was announced in December 2019 and released in January 2020.
+The Samsung Galaxy A71 is an Android-based smartphone designed, developed and manufactured by Samsung Electronics as part of its sixth-generation Galaxy A series.
+It was announced in December 2019 and released in January 2020, alongside the Galaxy A51.
+Key upgrades over the previous model, the Samsung Galaxy A70, include the Android 10 operating system, the Qualcomm Snapdragon 730 chipset, and the triple camera system.